MJimitater/Image-PreProcessing/README.md

-# Image-PreProcessing
-## Collection of Code for Image Pre-Processing
+# Image-PreProcessing - Collection of code for image preprocessing

 1. working_with_xmls.ipynb contains code for
  - accessing xml files and fetching elements